efeelize/eng/kaiyan/invest/manage_money.md

 ***Oh, I didn't know you could do that.
 Can you buy bitcoin in China?***

 ***Well, I know people who invest in bitcoin, but it just gets me muddled up so I stay away.***

+# V.pattern
+***Sorry to bother you sir, but I have some bad news.***

+***What is it?***

+***Well, the stock market just took a huge plunge and we've lost a lot of money!***

+***What do you mean?
+What happened?***

+***There are many factors that weigh in, but NASDAQ is down 200 points and the Dow Jones indicator also suffered!
+Our portfolio is worth half of what it was worth one week ago.***

+***How is this possible?
+You are supposed to be talking to our stockbrokers and making sure that our securities and investments are safe and making a profitable return!***

+***I know sir!
+We didn't expect a bull market to become a bear market all of a sudden.
+On the other hand,you still have some high yield trash bonds and government bonds that will give us enough liquidity to cut our losses and reinvest in emerging markets.
+We could potentially make this tragedy work for us and make us think outside the box.***

+***Do what you have to do!
+One other thing, don't tell the rest of the stockholders about this.
+If they find out,it's the end of this company!***